sql_funcs documentation

 • timeframe (Bool) – Only include records with a linked_date in the timeframe.
 Defaults to True

-• new_client_threshold (int) – number of days required to be considered “continuing”. defaults to 45
+• new_client_threshold (int) – number of days required to be considered “continuing”.
+Defaults to 45

 • cm_only (Bool) – Only count case management clients.
 Defaults to True